michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 33. AND when it was the sixth hour, there was darkness over all the land until the ninth hour.

 34. And in the ninth hour Jeshu cried with a high voice and said, Il, Il, Lamona Shabaktoni!
 Which is, Alohi!
-Alohi!My God, my God! why hast thou forsaken me?
+Alohi!

 35. And certain who heard, of them who were standing, said, Elia he calleth;